Environment & Sustainability Internships in Auckland

 New Zealand is widely considered as one of the most naturally beautiful countries in the world.
 Residents of the country are proud to enjoy access to its endless beaches, picturesque mountain ranges, and deep green bushlands.
 At the same time, travelers from around the world visit every year, to experience the top selection of eco and nature tourism attractions.
 Despite these advantages, like most countries, there are many environmental challenges to address.
 Whether focusing on coast and waterway conservation, sustainable growth, carbon emissions, better agricultural practices, or environmental education for youth, there is much to do and learn.

-Note that, subject to availability, some internship placements within this field may be based on Waikeke Island, rather than in Auckland city.
+Note that, subject to availability, some internship placements within this field may be based on Waiheke Island, rather than in Auckland city.
 Waiheke Island is the second-largest island, located in the Hauraki Gulf of New Zealand.
 It is known for its warm climate, scenic beaches, art galleries, and numerous wineries.
-It is also here where a professional not-for-profit organization works on local projects to restore the environment, protect natural resources, and build sustainable resilience.
 Scheduled ferry services regularly sail to and from Waiheke, as passenger services operate from Downtown Auckland to Waiheke’s Matiatia wharf.
 Trips take approximately 40 minutes.

 Typical Schedule